GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 3. Total Value Out:
 - RoboTorq_in + MintingNeeded = 1.8 + 3.6 = 5.4 MRT

-4. Items: 400 → Sell at 13.5 RT each → zero inflation, zero debt, 100% citizen ownership.
+4. Items: 400 → Sell at 13.5 MRT each → zero inflation, zero debt, 100% citizen ownership.

 I would pay the robot 4.5 MRT per item, so as long as I keep my overhead below 7 MRT per item, I'm in the black.
 Seems like a good deal for everyone.